asksaurabh/asksaurabh/Readme.md

 # 😎About Me
--   🔭 I'm third year Undergrad at National Institute of Technology, Delhi.
+-   🔭 I'm a third year undergraduate student from National Institute of Technology, Delhi.

 -   🌱 I'm proficient in _[Data Structures And Algorithms](https://leetcode.com/asksaurabh101/)_ and Web Development.

--   👯 I'm currently learning Ruby On Rails.
+-   👯 I'm currently exploring Ruby On Rails.

 -   🤔 I'm looking for a Summer Internship.
 [May to August 2022]